-APPENDIX D: Respiratory Protection Program
+APPENDIX D: RESPIRATORY PROTECTION PROGRAM

 Laboratory personnel who are issued respiratory protective equipment (including N-95 filtering face pieces) are required to participate in a respiratory protection program which includes medical evaluation, proper use training, and fit-testing.
 All staff who are issued a respirator must receive medical clearance and fit-testing annually.
-Contact the Biosafety Office (mtelliot@vcu.edu) if assistance is needed with the development of this program.
-Laboratory personnel who have completed respiratory protection program requirements should be listed below, along with training/fit-testing date, and type/size of respirator(s) approved to wear:
+Contact the Biosafety Office (biosafety@vcu.edu) if assistance is needed with the development of this program.
+Laboratory personnel who have completed respiratory protection program requirements should be listed in the electronic lab record, along with training/fit-testing date, and type/size of respirator(s) approved to wear.